MS in Integrative Neuroscience

 The Master of Science in Integrative Neuroscience is a rigorous program offered by the Department of Neuroscience.
 The curriculum includes an extensive integrated overview of neuroscience, statistics, experimental design, and technical approaches.

-The master’s degree can be complemented by a concentration in science policy or laboratory research.
+The master’s degree can be complemented by a track in science policy or laboratory research.

 Students gain a broad knowledge of science policy.